0xTamil/awesome-low-level/README.md

   <img width="700" alt="Levels of abstraction from hardware to high-level languages" src="https://github.com/user-attachments/assets/f1f502b3-9a2a-4dd5-9107-25d8d7efc99e" />
 </p>

 The diagram shows different **levels of abstraction** between the programmer and the computer's hardware.
 At the bottom, we have the **hardware**, which is what the computer physically uses to perform operations.
 Moving upward, we get **machine language, Assembly, and programming languages**.
-The higher we go, the more details about the hardware are hidden from the programmer.

-**Low-level programming** means working **closer to the machine** across **different parts of the abstraction stack**.
+The higher we go, the more details about the hardware are hidden from the programmer.**Low-level programming** means working **closer to the machine** across **different parts of the stack**.

 It gives programmers more direct control over the **CPU, memory, and hardware resources**, with less abstraction between the code and the machine.
-This is why low-level programming is often described as being **“close to the hardware.”**

-Languages such as **Assembly and C** are commonly associated with low-level programming.
+This is why low-level programming is often described as being **“close to the hardware.”** Languages such as **Assembly and C** are commonly associated with low-level programming.
 Languages such as **C++, Rust, Zig, and Odin** can also be used for low-level and systems programming while providing different levels of abstraction and control.

 > Low-level programming is commonly used in **operating systems, embedded systems, firmware, device drivers, compilers, game engines, graphics, networking, and performance-critical software**, where programmers need fine control over **memory, hardware, and system performance**.